choupinghu/campus-cart/README.md

 | `pnpm db:seed` | Wipe all data and reload fresh demo data |
 | `npx prisma studio` | Open a visual DB browser at http://localhost:5555 |

+### Step 4 Other Resources & Documentation

+Please observe our developer relations and guidelines location in /resources

 ---

 ## Git Workflow